 In theory, there is no upper limit for embryos to remain frozen once they have undergone Cryo Preservation using Cryo Vitrification.
 They are stored in special containers (Cryocans) in Liquid Nitrogen where the temperature is -200 Deg C. The usual storage period of embryos is normally 10 years.

-In 2020, the news made headlines after a baby was born from an embryo which was frozen 27 years ago!
+In 2020, the news made headlines after a baby was born from an embryo that was frozen 27 years ago!

 Are Frozen embryos better than fresh embryos?